turingschool/front-end-curriculum/lessons/module-3/promises-practice.md

 ### Single-Threaded

-As we know JavaScript has a single-threaded `call stack` that has stack frames.
+JavaScript has a single-threaded `call stack` that has what are called "stack frames".
 As our code is run, each stack frame is pushed and popped from the top of the call stack, the top being the current code being executed.
 Think of a can of Pringles... the first in is the last out (FILO).

-*Check out this awesome video if you want a deeper dive into the `call stack`, `task queue`, `event loop`, `web APIs` and how they all work together  [VIDEO](https://www.youtube.com/watch?v=8aGhZQkoFbQ)*

-So consider the JavaScript:
+Consider the JavaScript:

 ```javascript
 function foo(b) {